Ten Steps to a Life-Saving Health and Safety Programme

 So there you have it: a ten-step process for getting a well-thought-out HSE Culture Change programme off the ground, as a vehicle to getting Health and Safety front and centre in your organisation.
 Treat it like a precious garden – pick good quality seeds, plant them in the right place, give them time to take root, and water them regularly.
 And never be averse to planting new seeds if you need to.

 When you do this, you’ll create Health and Safety Leaders all over your business, and start to see the kind of positive and proactive behaviours that will raise the profile of Health and Safety at work and increase the likelihood that everyone will stay safe.
 The change you want won’t happen overnight, and not necessarily be always visible, but a successful HSE Culture Change programme will build a Health and Safety Culture that keeps people safe, even if you can’t always see it.

 And you can be sure you’re saving lives every day!

-Karen J. Hewitt designs and delivers bespoke Engagement, Leadership and Culture Change programmes in the context of Health and Safety.
-She is the author of “Employee Confidence – the new rules of Engagement”, finalist in the Leadership category of the Business Book Awards 2019.
+Karen J. Hewitt designs and delivers bespoke Engagement, Leadership and Culture Change programmes focused on workplace health and safety.
+She is the author of “Employee Confidence – the new rules of Engagement” and a finalist in the Leadership category of the Business Book Awards 2019.

-Virtual College are specialists in the design and delivery of global and multi-lingual e-learning solutions to support behavioural and culture change programmes for Health and Safety.
+Virtual College is a specialist in designing and delivering global and multilingual e-learning solutions to support behavioural and culture change programmes for Health and Safety.
 You can take a look at our range of health and safety training courses here.